Welcome

 - Offshore interconnector cables, inter-array cables and export cables

-- Transition joint bays (connecting the offshore and onshore cables)
+- Four transition joint bays (connecting the offshore and onshore cables)

 - Onshore cables

-- Connection into existing Bodelwyddan National Grid Substation
+- Connection into the existing Bodelwyddan National Grid Substation

 The Mona Offshore Wind Project is classed as a Nationally Significant Infrastructure Project (NSIP).
-This means that a development consent order (DCO) is needed from the Secretary of State for the Department for Energy Security and Net Zero.
+This means that a development consent order (DCO) application has been submitted to the Secretary of State.

 This project is being brought forward as a joint venture of bp and Energie Baden-Württemberg AG (EnBW).